Kidoz-SDK/MoPub-Adapter/README.md

 </br>

 **Prerequisits:**
-* To use the Kidoz SDK adapter for MoPub you should make sure you have:
+* To use the Kidoz SDK adapter for MoPub, please make sure you have:
 1. MoPub Mediation integrated in your project.
 2. A fully functional MoPub ad placement defined in your MoPub dashboard.
 3. Kidoz SDK integrated in your project.

 3.1.
 You can get Kidoz SDK as a Gradle dependency (together with it's needed dependencies) using the following lines:

 ```
 compile group: 'org.greenrobot', name: 'eventbus', version: '3.0.0'
 compile 'com.android.support:support-v4:23.0.+'
 compile 'com.kidoz.sdk:KidozSDK:0.8.8.2@aar'
 ```

 3.2.
 Please make sure you have a set up Kidoz publisher account.

 3.3.
-The plugin itself consists of the java files inside the 'com\kidoz\mediation\mopub\adapters' directory, copy this entire package to your own project OR you can integrate `kidoz-mopub.jar` adapter jar file with your project.
+The plugin itself consists of the java files inside the 'com\kidoz\mediation\mopub\adapters' directory.
+Copy this entire package to your own project, OR either integrate `kidoz-mopub.jar` adapter jar file with your project.

 3.4.
 Set your Kidoz PublisherId & PublisherToken in the adapter using the following:

 if you are using the java files in the adapters folder:

 ```
 KidozManager.setKidozPublisherId(<publisherId>)
 KidozManager.setKidozPublisherToken(<publisherToken>)
 ```

-if you are using the `kidoz-mopub.jar` define in the custom native network the ` Custom event class data` column and enter a JSON object with String keys and values:
+if you are using the `kidoz-mopub.jar` define in the custom native network the `Custom event class data` column and enter a JSON object with String keys and values:

 ```
 For Banner:
 {"AppID":"your_publisher_Id", "Token":"your_publisher_Token"}